Sagala

-Sagala, Sakala (साकला), or Sangala (Σάγγαλα) was a city in Punjab, which is generally identified as the predecessor of the modern city of Sialkot that is located in what is now Pakistan's northern Punjab province.
-The city was the capital of the Madra kingdom and it was razed in 326 BC during the Indian campaign of Alexander the Great.
+Sagala, Śākala or Sangala (Σάγγαλα) was a city in the northwestern Indian subcontinent, generally identified as the predecessor of the present-day Sialkot in the Pakistani province of Punjab.
+The city was the capital of the Madra kingdom, and was razed in 326 BC during the Indian campaign of Alexander the Great.
 In the 2nd century BC, Sagala was made capital of the Indo-Greek kingdom by Menander I. Menander embraced Buddhism after extensive debating with a Buddhist monk, as recorded in the Buddhist text Milinda Panha.
 Sagala became a major centre for Buddhism under his reign, and prospered as a major trading centre.
+It was the capital of Mihirakula, as mentioned by Xuanzang in his 7th-century account.

 History

-Sagala is likely the city of Sakala (साकला) mentioned in the Mahabharata, a Sanskrit epic of ancient India, as occupying a similar area as Greek accounts of Sagala.
-The city may have been inhabited by the Saka, or Scythians, from Central Asia who had migrated into the Indian subcontinent.
+Sagala is likely the city of Śākala mentioned in the Mahabharata, a Sanskrit epic of ancient India, as occupying a similar area as Greek accounts of Sagala.
 The region was noted in the Mahabharata for the "loose and Bacchanalian" women who lived in the woods there.
-The city was said to have been located in the Sakaladvipa region between the Chenab and Ravi rivers, now known as the Rechna Doab.

 Indian campaign of Alexander the Great

 Sagala was included in Alexander's campaign in ancient India.

-The Anabasis of Alexander, written by the Roman-Greek historian Arrian, recorded that Alexander the Great captured ancient Sialkot, recorded as Sagala, from the Cathaeans, who had entrenched themselves there.
-The city had been home to 80,000 residents on the eve of Alexander's invasion, but was razed as a warning against any other nearby cities that might resist his invasion.
+The Anabasis of Alexander, written by the Roman-Greek historian Arrian, recorded that Alexander the Great captured Sagala from the Cathaeans, who had entrenched themselves there.
+The city had been home to 80,000 residents on the eve of Alexander's invasion, but was razed as a warning against any other nearby cities that might resist his invasion: